Clock Tower (SNES)

 The dead-end hallways have another window behind the pile of rocks and not much else.

 This object is placed inside the shed but you can't do anything with it.
-It's not there in the newer versions of the game, so whatever event it was associated with never got finished.
+It's gone in the newer versions of the game.

 The Cut Room

 Sometimes, Jennifer might find a corpse inside a closet in the Trophy Room.
 There are two more pictures that go unused, showing the corpse coming back to life.
-In the Windows 95 and PlayStation versions, this zombie was put back in as a new enemy that chases you around until you put her to rest with the also-originally-unused green dagger, and thus obtaining the cage key off the body instead of finding it laying around.
+In the PlayStation and WonderSwan versions, this zombie was put back in as a new enemy that chases you around until you put her to rest with the also-originally-unused green dagger, and thus obtaining the cage key off the body instead of finding it laying around.